88um/nextjs-blog/README.md

 # NextJS Blog Webapp
 This is a TypeScript React application built with Next.js.
-It allows users with the editor role or higher to upload articles, manage user profiles, and includes features such as form validation with Zod and authentication with NextAuth.js.
+It allows users with the editor role or higher to writea and upload articles, manage user profiles, and includes features such as form validation with Zod and authentication with NextAuth.js.

 ## Features